nmbr7/tmux-llm-assistant/README.md

 - ⚙️ Configurable key binding and model selection
 - 🔒 Secure API key handling via environment variable or tmux option
 - 🎨 Enhanced UI with `gum` and `glow` (optional, falls back gracefully)
+- **Write Anywhere**: This plugin can insert text at any cursor position in your active editor.

 ## Prerequisites